 Internships are educational programs that allow students to receive practical work experience and academic credit while working in governmental, community service, or business settings.
 Internships are a requirement for graduation at MTI in several programs.
 They generally occur at the completion of all required classroom courses, near the end of a semester or during the summer.
+Students must maintain a minimum cumulative GPA of 2.0, must complete two semesters of coursework in their program of study and any specific program requirements to be eligible to complete an internship.
 Internships at MTI are designed with intentional learning goals to assure that the experience will promote the academic, personal and career development of students.
 MTI will work with the site sponsor to support the success of the internship experience.
 Students share the responsibility in locating potential internship opportunities.
 No commitments should be made, however, until the internship has been approved by the program internship coordinator.
-Students must register for the internship course through the Registrar's office.
+After approval of an internship site is granted by a program's internship courdinator, the student must register for the internship course with the Registrar.
 All tuition and fees apply.

-Additional information regarding internships at MTI may be obtained in the MTI Internship Guide or by speaking with the program instructor or the Career Services Coordinator.
+Additional information regarding internships at MTI may be obtained in the MTI Internship Guide or by speaking with a program's internship coordinator.